bteixeira/webstrap/README.md

 #### Adding a database model
 Create a module in `src/server/models` that exports a Sequelize model.
-Use `glue.connection` to get the Sequelize database connection which you will need to define the model.
+Use `glue.sequelize` to get the Sequelize database connection which you will need to define the model.
 Import Sequelize directly to get access to the `DataTypes`.
 Check `src/server/models/dummy.ts` for an example.
 Check the [Sequelize documentation](http://docs.sequelizejs.com/manual/tutorial/models-definition.html) directly for